fogfx/love2d-fakecanvas/README.md

 * `getMaxCanvasSize([hint_w, hint_h])`: returns the maximum size fakecanvas can use for fake canvases. real canvases can likely be made much larger, so this can be used to put an upper limit on their size if needed. for convenience, you can provide width and height hints to this function, which will be clamped if they exceed the maximum size, or returned unmodified if they don't.

+* `setOption(name, value)`: sets the option `name` to `value`. current options are:
+ * `"vflip"`: use vertically-flipped texture coords for the canvas image, to match those of real canvases. visually this makes no difference, but does make a difference inside shaders. if your shaders are not sensitive to this information, you can disable this option and get a possible performance boost. by setting this option before calling `setCanvas()`, you can control this behavior on a per fake canvas basis. boolean: default `true`

+* `getOption(name)`: gets the current value of option `name`.

 ### Example main.lua

 ```lua